nayana-vinod/Write-A-Program/README.md

 Create a new pull request from your forked repository.

-Wait for your PR review and merge approval:smiley:
+Wait for your PR review and merge approval:smiley: OK:)

 ## Important links and some helping tools